Please fill out the form below and we will be in touch to arrange a visit.

 Our dedicated team of staff aim to support children effectively by meeting their personal, social and academic needs on a daily basis, allowing them to progress on their educational journey in a safe and supportive environment.
 The pastoral teams are highly experienced and trained appropriately to ensure best practice.
 Regular contact with home allows parents and staff to communicate freely to ensure that children are supported and their needs met.

-Heads of Section have a wealth of pastoral knowledge and the School Nurse and Chaplain provide excellent additional pastoral support.
+Our tutor teams and Heads of Section have a wealth of pastoral knowledge and the School Nurse provides excellent additional pastoral support.
 After school and lunchtime supervision is good, with a regular staff presence.
 Prefects operate effectively, attached to year groups or the Junior School, with their own self-evaluation to review their performance.
 The Peer Mentoring, Paired Reading and buddy system allow older pupils to help younger ones with any issues they may face.
 New pupils are integrated quickly into the school community, embracing all that Silcoates has to offer.

 There is a genuine commitment to anti-bullying initiatives, with everyone signing an anti-bullying pledge.
 All staff have completed appropriate safeguarding training and we have a high level of experience and expertise among senior staff, both in safeguarding and safer recruitment.
 We have a very strong and well developed relationship with the local safeguarding board and the school is used as a venue for training.
 We have good contacts with outside agencies and have access to public and private counselling services when needed.